growr-xyz/growr-documentation/flows/A-Summary-2-Participants.md

 ## Payment Processor
 Payment Processors facilitates the payment processes in the protocol by providing different off-chain payment services.
 ### Custodian
-With this role, the Payment Processor facilitates the payments between the lenders and the borrowers in the custodial model and issues VCs to attest the payments are settled.
-The Payment Processor might also faciliate the payments between liquidity providers and the lenders in case of off-chain pond funding.
+With this role, the Payment Processor facilitates the payments between the Lenders and the Borrowers in the custodial model and issues VCs to attest the payments are settled.
+The Payment Processor might also faciliate the payments between Liquidity Providers and the Lenders in case of off-chain pond funding.
 ### Off-ramp (Growr to account)
 Growr protocol will integrate with third-party bridges to enable direct payouts after loan disbursement and for withdrawal of investments from the lending pools.
 Those third parties will provide access to payment rails currently operated by traditional ﬁnancial providers (e.g., card rails, instant payments, ACHs, etc.).
 ### On-ramp (account to Growr)